-I have to admit that when I visited Buffalo last week, I didn’t quite know what to expect.
+I have to admit that when I visited Buffalo, New York, I didn’t quite know what to expect.
 Most people who come to the area seem to rush straight to Niagara Falls, without paying much attention to Buffalo.
 After spending some time there, I wish travelers would pay more attention to Buffalo though – the city kept surprising me with its fascinating history, thriving art scene and recent renaissance of neighborhoods including the downtown area, which is filled with gorgeous art deco buildings.

-Before I share more about my time in Buffalo, I’d like to introduce you to the city with ten facts that I learned there that you might not know and that may surprise you:
+Before I share more about my time in this fascinating city, I’d like to introduce you to ten Buffalo facts that I learned there that you might not know and that may surprise you:

 Buffalo is filled with so many architectural treasures, you could spend days just touring the city’s many historic buildings, skyscrapers, churches and mansions.
 Once a prosperous city thanks to its strategic location on the Erie Canal, which made it a major transportation hub, this wealthy city was able to afford prestigious architects of that era to create a model city to be followed by others.
 The city’s park-scape was created by Frederick Law Olmsted, who also designed Central Park and Prospect Park in New York, who, influenced by Paris’ boulevards and parks, created an exemplary system of interconnected parkways and green spaces throughout the city.